 While I was walking around the world, I learned from Australian Aborigines, African Bushmen, Pygmies and North American Indians.
-When I got back to Britain, I applied their logic to the landscape here in order to find wild food.
+When I got back to Britain, I applied their logic to the landscape here to see if it would work.

-After doing this for 10 years, I realised I'd discovered a natural annual migration route that fits us perfectly into the eco-system.
-The logic of this route enables us to easily find wild food when and where we need it, all year round and without destroying anything at all.
+After doing this for many years, I realised I'd discovered our very own annual migration route which fits us perfectly into the eco-system and enables us to easily find wild food all year round.

-Nobody else has worked out this route, possibly because it took a bit of female logic to make all the connections!
+Nobody else has worked out this route, possibly because it took a bit of female logic to put all the pieces together and make all the connections!

 I think of this hunter-gatherer knowledge as our birthright and our future and so I keep my prices affordable to all.
-My aim is to teach as many people as I can so that it will spread out as far as it will go.
+My aim is to teach as many people as I can so that this knowledge will spread out as far as it will go.

-I've written a book about my discoveries: THE HUNTER-GATHERER WAY, and reading it before coming on a walk will greatly enhance and deepen your experience.
-For more information or to order it, please click on the BOOKS tab at the top of the page.
+I've written a book about my discoveries, The Hunter-Gatherer Way, and reading it before coming on a walk will greatly enhance and deepen your experience.
+It has reached 17 countries so far and amazing reviews have returned, like "this book contains many extraordinary moments of discovery that push the envelope on how we view the world in order to understand it".
+For further reviews or to order it, please click on the BOOKS tab at the top of the page.
 It's also available as a Kindle version through Amazon.

 I hope you can come on a Wild Food Walk with me soon and step into the role that Nature has waiting for you.